hanoirocker/ticketing_management/services/payments/README.md

 For the previous, we'll have to:

 - Replicate data received on both `order:created` and `order:cancelled` into our own orders collection.
-- Associate the `chargers` with its related order
+- Associate a new `payments` document with its related order
 - `payments` service will not care about the 'expiresAt' order's property since that property is already handled by the `expiration` service.
 Not this service's responsability.
 Neither will recieve the ticket.price property but only its price instead.

 <img src="./assets/payments_orders_model.png" alt="Payments Oders Model" width="70%">

 - Also, we'll create a payments collection for keeping track of all of the charges applied during time.
 This will be created once `stripe.charges.create` is called.
+Every payment document will store both the `oderId` and its related `stripId`.

 ## Payments Process